uGcinikhaya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A command that Replace all characters A and c from input to Z and e respectively.
 A script that removes specific letters.
 A script to reverse an inout.
+A script to list all files and their home directories.